gmatte11/gmatte11.github.io/_posts/2020-9-23-Back from CppCon 2020.md

 ## Takeaways

-As it was a Standard release year, a lot of the talks' subjects focused on the newest C++20 features.
+As it was a C++ Standard release year, a lot of the talks' subjects focused on the newest C++20 features.
 I might be biased, but I find there was less focus on the evolution of the language than other years.

 As it was my first CppCon, I was really impressed to meet some of the most vocal members of the C++ community and I was also pleased to discuss with other attendees from all around the world.